top of page

 8. The Seven Necessary Sins for Women and Girls

-9. How to kill your Family
+9. How to Kill Your Family

 Emily Wilde's Encyclopedia of Faeries

-• Perfect fantasy story for any feminist looking for a cozy romantasy where the woman is more focused on her commitment to gaining knowledge than the man who follows along with her.
+This is a perfect fantasy story for any feminist seeking a cozy romantasy.
+Here, the woman is more focused on her commitment to gaining knowledge than on the man who follows her.
+Emily Wilde is empowered by her deliberate learning about the world of faeries.
+She stands as a capable character in her own right!

 The Priory of the Orange Tree